 - tiredness and feeling weak (fatigue)

 - nausea and/or vomiting

-- bowel problems (diarrhoea or constipation may also be caused by anti-nausea drugs)
+- bowel problems (anti-nausea drugs can also cause these)

 - sore or dry mouth, or small ulcers in the mouth

 - taste changes and/or loss of appetite

 - increased risk of anaemia (low level of red blood cells)

 - reduced kidney function

 - skin rash

 - numb or tingling hands or feet (peripheral neuropathy)

 - ringing in the ears (tinnitus) or hearing loss

 - red and itchy eyes (conjunctivitis).

-You will also be given medicines (such as anti-nausea drugs) to help control any side effects that are likely to occur.
-If side effects become too difficult to manage, your oncologist can adjust the dose or type of chemotherapy.
+You will have medicines (such as anti-nausea drugs) to help control any side effects.
+If side effects become too difficult to manage, your oncologist can adjust the dose or type of chemotherapy drug used.
 While hair loss and scalp problems are rare with chemotherapy for mesothelioma, some hair thinning may occur.
 Some people have trouble thinking clearly or experience short-term memory loss after chemotherapy, but this usually improves once treatment ends.